-On Boxing Day for over thirty years now enthusiasts have made the seven-mile Chevin Chase run to atone for over-indulging the day before.
+On Boxing Day for thirty-eight years now enthusiasts have made the seven-mile Chevin Chase run to atone for over-indulging the day before.

-The scene of the run is the Chevin, an impressive gritstone ridge high above Otley (north-west of Leeds) in the West Riding of Yorkshire.
-The chase draws runners dressed in their Christmas finery, as elves, fairies, puddings and Santas.
+he scene of the run is the Chevin, an impressive gritstone ridge high above Otley (north-west of Leeds) in the West Riding of Yorkshire.
+The chase draws runners from various running groups - known as 'harriers' - dressed in their Christmas finery, as elves, fairies, puddings, decked-out Christmas trees and Santas.

-More leisurely than that, yet only a half-mile shorter, this walking route takes in a steep climb out of Otley.
+A bit more leisurely than that, only a half-mile shorter, the walking route described here takes in a steep climb out of Otley.
 You don't have to do this walk around the Yuletide (Christmas), it's only a suggestion to work off the results of social feasting.
+Take the dog, the kids or auntie and uncle.
 Anyway, assuming you are doing this on a crisp, Boxing day afternoon, here goes:

 The chill winter charm of Chevin Forest Park yields to pasture and quiet lanes before heading to the summit of the hill.
 Take in the wintry aspect at the suitably-named Surprise View whilst you are here - this is where you begin your own exertions.

-Turning your back on Otley Library and Tourist Centre, veer left on Nelson Street and pound the pavement before turning left again at Kirkgate.
+Turn your back on Otley Library and Tourist Centre, and veer left on Nelson Street, pounding the pavement before turning left again at Kirkgate.
 This street leads to the A660, where you cross by a footbridge to arrive at the base of the Chevin.
 Follow the cobbled path upward to reach a set of steps.
 Turn left onto a diagonal route from here along a stony track.
-Take in the vista of Wharfedale as you climb through boulder-strewn woodland.
+Take in the vista of Wharfedale to the north as you climb through boulder-strewn woodland.
 You soon come out on open moorland close to the Chevin's peak.
 You are now at the one mile point.